 Long Bio:

-Caroline grew up in the mid-Hudson Valley region and began playing violin as a child.
-She started on the instrument by taking private lessons which structurally followed Suzuki method books, and received intensive orchestral training as a student of the nationally acclaimed Stringendo Hudson Valley Youth Orchestra School.
-In addition to keeping an intensive study of classically centred pursuits as a child, Caroline had the privilege of being surrounded by a hugely diverse musical palette at home.
-Attending live shows around the burgeoning cultural scene in the area with her mom and jamming on old classic rock and blues tunes on violin and cello with her dad were of significant initial influence in fostering an expansive outlook on her capacity as a musician.
+Caroline grew up in the mid-Hudson Valley region and started her journey on the violin through private lessons which structurally followed Suzuki method books.
+She additionally received intensive orchestral training as a student of the nationally acclaimed Stringendo Hudson Valley Youth Orchestra School.
+Despite having a classically centred violin study as a child, Caroline had the privilege of being surrounded by a hugely diverse musical palette at home.
+Attending live shows around the burgeoning cultural scene around the Hudson Valley with her mom (a renowned local radio host) and jamming on old classic rock and blues tunes on violin and cello with her dad (an electric bass hobbyist) were of significant initial influence in fostering an expansive outlook on her capacity as a musician.

 Caroline earned a Bachelor of Music in Violin Performance from Ithaca College under the tutelage of Professor Susan Waterbury.
 Extracurricular coachings and masterclass experiences include performances for renowned classical string players such as Kim Chee-Yun, Bayla Keyes, Stefan Jackiw, Marcus Thompson, and others.
 Aside from a variety of solo/joint recitals and orchestral work, it was at Ithaca where Caroline fully realized her love for chamber music performance and collaboration.
 She pursued further chamber music studies at the DaPonte String Quartet Institute in Washington, Maine and the Green Mountain Chamber Music Festival based in Burlington, Vermont.
 Professionally as an orchestral violinist, Caroline has served as a section violinist for the Woodstock Symphony Orchestra, The Binghamton Philharmonic, The Greater Newburgh Symphony, The Northern Dutchess Symphony, and Orchestra of the Southern Finger Lakes.
 Community theater pit credits include Oklahoma, Once Upon a Mattress, Mary Poppins, James and the Giant Peach, and How to Succeed in Business Without Really Trying.
 She is a member of the COPE Collective, a new music composer-performer collective based in New York City.

 Beyond her background in performance, Caroline is a prolific violin teacher.
 She currently works with violinists (all levels) and violists (beginner to intermediate) in private lessons and group class settings.
-She is currently is a violin teacher for The Mount Academy in Esopus, NY, has a private violin studio based in Rhinebeck, NY, and teaches lessons virtually.
-She is very excited to be expanding to accepting students in the NYC metro area beginning in December of 2025/early 2026.
+She is currently a violin teacher for The Mount Academy in Esopus, NY, has a private violin studio based in Rhinebeck, NY, is accepting students in the NYC area, and teaches lessons virtually.